vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 # VinylDNS Pre-requisites
 VinylDNS has the following external requirements that need to be setup so that VinylDNS can operate.
 Those include:

-1. [Database](database) - the database houses all of VinylDNS information including history, records, zones, and users
+1. [Database](#database) - the database houses all of VinylDNS information including history, records, zones, and users
-1. [Message Queue](message-queue) - the message queue supports high-availability and throttling of commands to DNS backend servers
+1. [Message Queue](#message-queues) - the message queue supports high-availability and throttling of commands to DNS backend servers
-1. [LDAP](ldap) - ldap supports both authentication as well as the source of truth for users that are managed inside the VinylDNS database
+1. [LDAP](#ldap) - ldap supports both authentication as well as the source of truth for users that are managed inside the VinylDNS database

 ## Database
 [database]: #database

 The VinylDNS database has a `NoSQL` / non-relational design to it.
-Instead of having a heavily normalized set of SQL tables that surface in the system, instead VinylDNS relies on `Repositories` where each `Repository` is independent of each one another.
+Instead of having a heavily normalized set of SQL tables that surface in the system, VinylDNS relies on `Repositories` where each `Repository` is independent of each one another.
 This allows implementers to best map each `Repository` into the data-store of choice.

-As `Repositories` are independent, there are no "transactions" that take _across_ repositories.
+As `Repositories` are independent, there are no "transactions" that span repositories.
 Each `Repository` implementation can choose to use transactions if it maps to multiple tables within itself.

 There are **links** across repositories, for example the `RecordSet.id` would be referenced in a `RecordSetChangeRepository`.